francescapunzetti/hyperbolic_patch/README.md

 `test_project.py` is the script used for the testing.

-At the end `requirements.txt` contains packages that must be installed for the the project.
+At the end `requirements.txt` contains packages that must be installed for the project.